gurhub/happier-git-workflow/README.md

 # How to create a branch from JIRA

-Use the Development > Create a branch to create a new branch over JIRA:
+Use the *Development > Create a branch* to create a new branch over the JIRA.

 ![Step 1](./CREATE-BRANCH-1.png)

 Don't forget to select a branch type, check before submitting, currently JIRA won't select the correct type.
-Then click to the Create Branch button.
+Then click to the *Create Branch* button.

 ![Step 2](./CREATE-BRANCH-2.png)